MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.66.md

 (3)-(4) [Reserved]

-(l) *Turnbull National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of duck, goose, and coot on designated areas of the refuge subject to the following conditions:
+(1) *Migratory game bird hunting.* We allow hunting of duck, goose, and coot on designated areas of the refuge subject to the following conditions:

-(i) We only allow hunting during the State youth season.
+(i) We allow hunting during the State youth season in September.

+(ii) We allow hunting from the beginning of the regular waterfowl seasons through November 30 by youths (younger than age 16) on Saturday and Sunday only.
+An adult, age 18 or older, must accompany and supervise youth hunters.
+We allow the supervising adult(s) to hunt.

-(ii) We allow the use of dogs when hunting.
+(iii) We allow the use of dogs when hunting.

-(iii) Hunters may access the refuge no earlier than 2 hours before legal sunrise and must leave no later than 1 hour after legal sunset.
+(iv) Hunters may access the refuge no earlier than 2 hours before legal hunting hours and must leave no later than 1 hour after legal hunting hours.

-(iv) Hunters must obtain a letter from the refuge manager authorizing them to access the refuge for the purpose of hunting migratory game birds.
+(v) Hunters may hunt only from within 50 yards of posted hunting sites.

+(vi) Hunting parties are restricted to a maximum of two youths and two accompanying adults per hunting site.

+(vii) We allow the use of nonmotorized boats for hunting.

+(viii) We only allow the use of portable blinds and temporary blinds constructed of manmade materials.

+(ix) Hunters must remove all blinds, decoys, and other personal equipment from the refuge at the end of each day's hunt (see §§ 27.93 and 27.94 of this chapter).

+(x) We allow migratory game bird hunting with shotguns only.

 (2) [Reserved]